Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, time-dependent case

 We recall that, under these assumptions, a unique solution of \eqref{eq:hj} exists in the viscosity sense.
 For any $t>0$, the solution is also semiconcave, that is, it satisfies a unilateral upper bound on the second incremental ratios (see \cite{FF13}).

-In the numerical approximation, we assume that the space grid covers the whole of $\R^d$.
-We will denote by $v_j^n$ the approximation of the solution at the node $x_j$ and time $t_n=n\Delta t$ (for $j\in\mathbb N$ and $n\ge 0$), and $V^n$ will stand for the infinite vector collecting all such values (we will later consider the equation on a bounded domain $\Omega$ with Dirichlet boundary conditions).
-We will avoid any assumption on both the regularity of the grid and the shape of the elements (although in the numerical examples they will be taken as triangles).
+In the numerical approximation, we start by assuming that the space grid covers the whole of $\R^d$.
+We will denote by $v_j^n \quad (j,n\in\mathbb N)$ the approximation of the solution at the node $x_j$ and time $t_n=n\Delta t$ (for $j\in\mathbb N$ and $n\ge 0$), and $V^n$ will stand for the infinite vector collecting all such values.
+We avoid any assumption on both the regularity of the grid and the shape of the elements (although in the numerical examples they will be taken as triangles).
 We will also denote by $\Delta x$ the maximum diameter of the grid elements.